Tabular View

 Percent Change Indicators in Tabular View

 The percent change arrows show trends from month to month.
-To display the arrows, click the Show button and check the Show percent change if cost difference is greater than $ box.
+To display the arrows, click the three dots icon in the Table View and click Show Percent Change.
 This selection enables the color-coded up and down arrows to reflect the percent change from the previous month.

 Percent Change Indicators in Tabular View